bitpay/insight-api/README.md

 BITCOIND_PASS         # RPC password
 BITCOIND_DATADIR      # bitcoind datadir for livenet, or datadir/testnet3 for testnet INSIGHT_NETWORK [= 'livenet' | 'testnet']
+INSIGHT_DB            # Path where to store insight's internal DB. (defaults to $HOME/.insight)
 ```

 Make sure that bitcoind is configured to [accept incoming connections using 'rpcallowip'](https://en.bitcoin.it/wiki/Running_Bitcoin).